futsurihateyou/Introduction-to-Red-Teaming-AI-HackTheBox/README.md

-# Introduction-to-Red-Teaming-AI-HackTheBox
+# Introduction to Red Teaming AI HackTheBox Walkthrough

-Solving practical tasks from the Introduction to Red Teaming AI module on the HackTheBox platform.
+Introduction to Red Teaming AI module on the HackTheBox walkthrough.

 ## Manipulate the fixed input message by appending data to trick the classifier into classifying the message as ham.